-Virginia Tech Evening MBA Scholarship Recipients - Spring 2017
+Virginia Tech Evening MBA Scholarship Recipients - Fall 2017

-Meet the highly accomplished students who received MBA program scholarship awards this spring:
+Meet the highly accomplished students who received MBA program scholarship awards this fall:

 Cody Baldwin, Evening MBA 2013 - Senior IT Project Manager at HP.